-The best aspects of the Sunken Garden are the fact that there is no fee, there are more than 30,000 flowers, and the plants are arranged in a theme.
+The best aspects of the Sunken Garden are that there is no fee, there are more than 30,000 flowers, and the plants are arranged in a theme.
 If being lost in a sea of blooms sounds like your way to enjoy a day, come by any from 6 am through 11 pm.

 See Related: Things to Do in Omaha, Nebraska

 Address: 925 Robbers Cave Rd Suite B, Lincoln, NE 68502

 Lincoln’s oldest tourist destination doubles as the only thing to do underground.
 Since 1864, Robber’s Cave has given explorers insight into what is happening beneath us.
 The cave itself is listed on the National Register of Historic Places.